 The University has over 3,400 beds across ten halls of residence.
 Our accommodation guarantee means that you know you will have accommodation for your first year.
-You can find out more about our accommodation and the conditions of the guarantee online: www.st-andrews.ac.uk/study/accommodation
+You can find out more about our accommodation and the conditions of the guarantee online.